bwhitman/supernote-cloud-python/README.md

 ## Download NYT crossword puzzle PDF and upload to Supernote cloud

 A popular thing to do on Supernotes is play the NYT puzzle with a pen, like the olden days.
-There's a few scripts that claim to do this but they all fail these days as NYT has changed how download PDFs work.
+There's a few scripts that claim to do this but they rely on Dropbox instead of the built in cloud sync, and they all fail these days as NYT has changed how downloading PDFs work on their site.

 If you have a NYT sub, copy your cookies into `auth.txt` in this folder, and then make sure your `Document` folder in Supernote has a `puzzles` folder inside: